choria-io/website/docs/content/playbooks/data/index.md

 |ttl|How long locks should be valid for after playbook crash or similar.
 Locks will be refreshed 5 seconds before expiry.
 10 seconds minimum|
 |timeout|How long to wait for a lock, fails after timeout|

-### Binding inputs to Data Sources
+### Binding inputs to Data Stores

-When you define an input and add the *data* key to it this should reference a previously defined data source.
+When you define an input and add the *data* key to it this should reference a previously defined data store.

 ```yaml
 inputs: